 - Pharmacies (for children 3 years and older)

-The Cook County Department of Public Health is providing in-home COVID-19 vaccinations for all suburban Cook County residents who are eligible for a dose.
+The Cook County Department of Public Health is providing in-home COVID-19 and influenza vaccinations for all suburban Cook County residents who are eligible for a dose.

 To be eligible for this program, you must: